wp-plugins/calculated-fields-form/README.txt

 A: Use the "Page Break" field on the form builder to indicate the new pages on the form.

+= Q: How to display a summary of entered data? =

+A: Insert a summary control and select the fields to be displayed on summary.

 == Other Notes ==